Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: Evaluation of NDN's DDoS Resilience

-We implement FITT in C++ over ndnSIM~\cite{mastorakis2017ndnsim}, which is a NDN simulation platform based on NS-3.
-The network topology that we use for our experimentation and evaluation has four Autonomous Systems (ASes) with meshed connections. \name{/univ1/cs/server/email} is the prefix that is under attack and the service provider is node \name{/univ1/cs/server}.
-We assume the server is globally reachable, which means all users, even outside the server's local network, have means to learn the name.
-For sake of simplicity, we will just call the target prefix $P$ in rest of the section.

-In the simulation result plots, we use the red dashed line to represent attackers' sending rate, the blue solid line to represent $P$'s receiving traffic rate, the green dotdash line to represent legitimate clients' sending rate.

-We first demonstrate NDN's DDoS resilience to I-1 Interest attack and then evaluate FITT.
-The simulations results show that after the DDoS starts, FITT can effectively control the traffic to the victim as expected within seconds (less than 2 seconds under our simulation settings), and ensure that over 99\% of the attack target(s) incoming traffic is from legitimate clients after a short period of time.
+Besides the prototype implementation over the latest stable version of NFD, we also implement \sysname in C++ over ndnSIM~\cite{mastorakis2017ndnsim}, which is a NDN simulation platform based on NS-3.
+We first demonstrate NDN's DDoS resilience to valid static Interest flooding and then evaluate \sysname under different types of attacks.
+The simulation results show that after the DDoS starts, \sysname can effectively control the traffic to the victim as expected within seconds (less than 2 seconds under our simulation settings), and ensure that over 99\% of the attack target(s) incoming traffic is from legitimate clients after a short period of time.